ministryofjustice/send-legal-mail-to-prisons/README.md

 #### Automated vulnerability checks

 Various security checks are run in a nightly job in GitHub actions, see the `./github/workflows/` folder.

-### Update dependencies
-To update all dependencies to their latest stable versions run command:

-`npm update`

 ## Test Coverage Reports
 We use jest code coverage to report on test coverage and produce reports for the unit tests.